xsuite/xsuite/docs/freeze_longitudinal.rst

 The ``xtrack.Tracker`` class provides a method called ``freeze_longitudinal()`` to explicitly freeze the longitudinal coordinates.
-The normal tracking mode, updating the longitudinal coordinates can be restored by calling ``freeze_longitudinal(False)``.
+The normal tracking mode, updating the longitudinal coordinates, can be restored by calling ``freeze_longitudinal(False)``.
 This is illustrated in the following example:

 .. literalinclude:: generated_code_snippets/freeze_unfreeze_explicit.py